 Contact Us To Request A Quote For Installation or Service of Your Gas Lighting.

-Thankfully, new plastic and metal technologies have made our gas lights much safer than the early models and have given us the ability to install and maintain them in almost any location.
-Just as the first gas lights did, modern gas lights can light your way home and bring nostalgia and a beautiful ambiance to your home, business, or street.
+Long before electricity was invented gas lights were used to bring light to homes, businesses, and roads.
+Some early history dates these lights back thousands of years.
+Thankfully, new plastic and metal technologies have made our lights much safer and able to install and maintain gas lights at almost any location.
+These lights are able to light our way home and bring nostalgia, and a beautiful ambiance to your home, business, or street.

-Wall-Mounted and Ceiling-Mounted Gas Lights
+Wall and Ceiling Mount Gas Lights

 Post lights have been used for centuries.
-However, the lights we use today have changed in a few ways, most importantly being the fuel we use to feed the flame and the type of gas tubing manufacturers use in construction.
+However, the ones we use today have changed in a few ways, most importantly, the fuel used to burn them and the type of gas tubing used.
 Post-mounted lights are unique from other lights in many ways.
-First, instead of being attached to the house, they usually stand in front of or on the side of the house to light the yard, usually when street lights are sparse.
+First, they are usually on the front or side of the house to light the yard, usually when street lights are sparse.

-The gas line often runs from the gas meter, underground through the yard via plastic tubing or copper tubing, to the light.
+The gas line often runs from the gas meter underground through the yard via plastic tubing or copper tubing to the light.
 Post lights also tend to have mantles (a fabric sack usually made from silk or rayon that glows when lit on fire).
-Mantles provide the light everyone sees, and they often look like an electric bulb because they are very bright (when maintained properly).
-However, post lights are also adaptable; it is possible to install an open flame burner instead of using the mantle.
-You can replace the head of a post-mount light to form a torch (or tiki torch).
+Mantles provide the light everyone sees, and they often look like an electric bulb when burning because they are very bright (when maintained properly).
+Alternatively, post lights are adaptable and can install an open flame burner.
+Also, post-mount light heads can be replaced to form a torch (or tiki torch).